Break the Quilting Rules—Create Column Quilts

 - The second template in the Grandmother’s One-Patch Template set, the faux hexagon, is used for this project.

 - Four fabrics are traced and cut from the faux hexagons, plus the background fabric, which again creates the negative space design element.
-This photo was taken during my design process.
-Notice my design sketch—elementary!
+This photo was taken during the design process.
+Notice the design sketch—elementary!

 - The faux hexagons are sewn together with straight seams.
 No Y-seams in this column quilt project.